ZAnonySec/Finn.no-View-Bot/README.md

 Just install the file and run it with python in CMD, for Linux coming soon

 # Requirements
+colorama: Used for colored text output.

-pip install pyautogui
+Install: pip install colorama
+pyfiglet: Used for creating ASCII text art.

-pip install pyfiglet
+Install: pip install pyfiglet
+selenium: Used for web scraping and automation.

+Install: pip install selenium
+chromedriver_installer: Used to install the ChromeDriver for Selenium.

-pip install pyautogui
+Install: pip install chromedriver_installer
 ![finn no](https://github.com/anonymouse0977/Finn.no-View-Bot/assets/93839066/1fdc7e86-ec99-4816-b359-f12b2ce39209)
 ![finn nobot](https://github.com/anonymouse0977/Finn.no-View-Bot/assets/93839066/bf4d6402-0432-4bfb-83d0-04485262be33)